-Could Not Connect To Internet
+E Could Not Connect To Internet

-The installer could not connect to the internet.
-Please ver Note: Clicking on ignore will let you select and "Install from ify connectivity and/or update proxy settings. n previously downloaded archive"
+et.
+Please verify connectivity and/or update proxy settings. nd "Install from previously downloaded archive"

 Retry Change Proxy Settings Ignore

 If there are connectivity issues, verify the following:

 - 1. If you are using alternate proxy settings to the ones referred to, select the Manual Proxy Configuration option to specify the settings. - 2.
 Check whether your company firewall requires a proxy authentication with a user name and password.
 If so, select the Manual Proxy Configuration option in the dialog box above. - 3.
 For Linux users, if either the Use System settings or the Auto detect settings option is selected in the Firefox browser, you must manually set the proxy in installer.